 Mastering Marathon Training: Structured Plans, Pace Zones, and Real‑Time Coaching

 I still hear the soft thump of my feet on the gravel path of the local park, the way the wind curled around the curve of the hill and seemed to push back just as I hit the first turn.
-I was 12 km into a long run, legs heavy with the day’s fatigue, when the hill rose steeper than I’d expected.
-My heart rate spiked, my breathing quickened, and instinctively I slowed to a jog, then a walk, until the incline softened.
-In that moment I realised that the hill was not a punishment but a question: What is my true pace today?
+Twelve kilometres in, legs already tired from the day, and the hill rose steeper than I’d anticipated.
+My heart rate spiked, my breathing quickened.
+Slowing to a jog, then a walk, I waited for the incline to ease.
+In that moment it hit me: the hill wasn’t punishing me, it was asking What is my true pace today?

-That evening, back in my kitchen, I pulled out a notebook and scribbled the numbers that had appeared on my wrist‑watch – a steady 5 min km for the first 5 km, a 6 min km on the hill, and a 5 min km on the descent.
-The data felt like a story, and the story told me I was running in the wrong zone for the effort I wanted.
+That evening, back in my kitchen, I pulled out a notebook and wrote down what my wrist-watch had recorded, a steady 5 min/km for the first 5 km, a 6 min/km on the hill, and a 5 min/km on the descent.
+The numbers told a story: I’d been running faster than the effort demanded.

 Exploring the concept: personalised pace zones and the science of self-coaching